-The basic idea is fascinating: we can program the printer before going to work and find fresh bread, or pasta or other foods directly ready for the table once we return.
+The idea behind it is fascinating: we will be able to program the printer before going to work and find fresh bread, or pasta or other foods directly ready for the table once back.
 The purchase of food will be accompanied by the purchase of "ingredients to print", and a part of our lunch will be made up of foods 'assembled' and 'cooked' by devices.

 The probable connection with social networks will allow us to exchange ideas, combinations and warnings with our circle of knowledge: I shudder at the thought that my printer will warn me that it is ready on the table.